javitocor/Capstone-Project/README.md

 ![screenshot](/assets/images/screenshot.PNG)

 # What it does
-I created a website for a chess tournament
+I created a website for a chess tournament.
 The requirements are:

 Whatever the content for the shop you may choose, you should build these 3 pages as the minimum requirements: